Breastfeeding Moms and Covid – How to react to any signs of infection

 Can COVID-19 be transmitted through food?

-No. It’s not transmitted through food or water; however, spread can occur when people touch surfaces contaminated with the virus and then touch their eyes, nose or mouth before washing their hands thoroughly with soap and water.
+No. It’s not transmitted through food or water; however, the spread can occur when people touch surfaces contaminated with the virus and then touch their eyes, nose, or mouth before washing their hands thoroughly with soap and water.
 How long can COVID-19 survive on surfaces?
 The virus can survive on surfaces for a few hours to several days, depending on the type of surface and temperature.

-Breastfeeding moms and COVID 19 – conclusions
+Breastfeeding moms and COVID-19 – conclusions